Tara Burns

-Tara Burns is an Irish judge who has served as a Judge of the High Court since June 2018.
-She was formerly a barrister specialising in criminal law and has continued to focus on criminal trials as a judge.
-She was the chairperson of the Referendum Commission for a 2019 referendum on divorce.
+Tara Burns is an Irish judge who has served as a Judge of the Court of Appeal since July 2023.
+She previously served as a Judge of the High Court from 2018 to 2023.
+She was the Chairperson of the Referendum Commission for a 2019 referendum on divorce.

+She formerly practiced as a barrister specialising in criminal law and has continued to focus on criminal trials while serving on the bench.